-27 Times the Bridesmaid…
+27 times the bridesmaid…

 You voted for this guilty pleasure, where Jane is always the bridesmaid, with 27 frocks to prove it.

-27 Dresses – Trailer, FoxInternationalHEG, http://www.youtube.com
+27 Dresses – Trailer, FoxInternationalHEG

 About the plot…

 After he finds Jane’s planner in the taxi, he decides to write about her.
-Meanwhile Tess announces her engagement to George with Kevin reporting on the wedding.
-Kevin writes a tell all piece about the constant bridesmaid.
-After Kevin learns there is more to Jane than he first realises.. he asks his boss to hold the story, but it’s too late..
+Meanwhile, Tess announces her engagement to George with Kevin reporting on the wedding.
+Kevin writes a tell-all piece about the constant bridesmaid.
+After Kevin learns there is more to Jane than he first realises.. he asks his boss to hold the story, but it’s too late…

 About the trailer…

-So then like all girlies, Jane is seen with all the women at a wedding, reaching for the bouquet as its thrown to the masses.
+So then like all girlies, Jane is seen with all the women at a wedding, reaching for the bouquet as it’s thrown to the masses.
 But Jane gets knocked

-There was always at least one loopy montage with male best friend.
+There was always at least one loopy montage with the male best friend.
 And one moment when she’ll let down her guard.
 In either of these moments male best friend would fall madly in love with her.
-Female lead will be blindly in love with her object of her affection, however he will inevitably fall for someone else eg the Holiday.
+The female lead will be blindly in love with the object of her affection, however, he will inevitably fall for someone else eg the Holiday.
 Her object of affection will never have realised her true love for him yet find her adorable BUT still marry her rival.
+(Confused?)

-However I must admit I was annoyed with this trailer, especially the mansplaining voice.
+However, I must admit I was annoyed with this trailer, especially the mansplaining voice.
 And before you comment I’m just too cynical on rom-coms, I did cry – and laugh – at some of this genre.
-A particular favourite being Love Actually (2003), where Richard Curtis does a kind Valentine’s Day (2010) but with a British ensemble cast, but set at Christmas.
+A particular favourite is Love Actually (2003), where Richard Curtis does a kind of Valentine’s Day (2010) but with a British ensemble cast, but set at Christmas.

+Or CLICK HERE to read what the other Quirky Cat thought at her blog at Thoughts All Sorts.
 And tune in next time for more reely random reviews with those 2 Reel Quirky Cats.